 - Allergies: Developing an allergic reaction to the metal is always possible.
 Signs of this are redness, blister, and itching.

 - Rejection: It is also possible that your body could recognize the new piercing as a foreign object and reject the piercing altogether.

 Lastly, you should be aware of the costs.
 Since this is unlike a normal ear-piercing, you can expect to pay more for it.
 Generally speaking, tragus or daith piercing may cost between $25-$50.
 Your daith/ tragus piercing stud or other types of jewelry may be extra, and you will also likely need to pay for the cleaning solution unless you already have it at home.

-- Daith and tragus piercings can be used to treat migraines, depression, and more.
+- Daith and tragus piercings can be beneficial in treating migraines, depression, and more.

-- They can be very painful and healing takes between 3-6 months.
+- They can feel very painful and healing takes between 3-6 months.

 - Infection, rejection, allergic reactions, etc. are all potential side effects.

 If you own a tattoo parlor, purchasing tattoo and body piercing insurance from the Marine Agency may be the way to go.
 This is one of the best options to protect yourself against accidents and other injuries that may develop later down the road.
 Contact us today for more information.